ethereumclassic/ethereumclassic.github.io/content/blog/2023-08-03-etc-ecosystem-spotlight-nourishmint-an-incentivized-micro-contributions-dapp/index.md

 ---

 ---
-**You can listen to or watch this video here:**
+**You can watch this interview and presentation here:**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1nPnG8YHEFA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---

-In this interview we speak with Istora, an Ethereum Classic volunteer and important contributor, about his project, NourishMint.
+In the above interview we speak with Istora, an Ethereum Classic volunteer and important contributor, about his project, NourishMint.

 NourishMint is an incentivized micro-contributions dapp that will help benefactors distribute donations to contributors who help causes with small, but repetitive work and actions.